 We recommend setting your video feed to upload to the cloud at 1 Hz (WebRTC will separately upload the feed at 10 Hz).
 You can set the upload rate by navigating to SETTINGS → BANDWIDTH.

 You can launch multiple camera image nodes, and Freedom will allow you to switch between them when piloting your robot.

 Freedom allows you to send a pre-defined message payload to a topic.
 You can think of these as memorized commands that can be replayed.
 Undock a robot.
 Reset an arm.
 Initiate a script to brew coffee.

-When you're piloting a robot, the available commands are shown in the bottom right corner of the screen.
-Here's what this looks like for our coffee bot:
+When you're piloting a robot, the available commands are shown in the footer of the pilot view.
+Here's what this looks like for our fetch device looks like: